npm package discovery and stats viewer.

 Claude Code Hook Integration

-• SessionEnd fires when a session terminates. harness-mem digest reads the session info from stdin (provided by Claude Code) and produces a summary.
+• SessionEnd fires when a session terminates. harness-mem digest reads the session info from stdin (provided by Claude Code), extracts constraints, writes the digest, and appends to the constraint index.

 If the SessionEnd hook doesn't fire (known reliability gaps on some exit paths), recap has a fallback: it scans for undigested transcripts and spawns background digest processes before printing the briefing.